LEAH HUMMEL

 Inclusive Education

-I believe that people of all abilities deserve individualized modes of access to curriculum, and that, no matter the subject, there is always a way to create curriculum to meet the needs of the learner.
-While living in Chicago, I worked for the Niles Township District for Special Education from 2015-2021 as a paraprofessional and substitute teacher.
-This experience gave me multiple skills in accessibility partnerships and introduced me to a wealth of new modes of access for arts education.
+Leah believes that people of all abilities deserve individualized modes of access to curriculum, and that, no matter the subject, there is always a way to create curriculum to meet the needs of the learner.
+While living in Chicago, she worked for the Niles Township District for Special Education from 2015-2021 as a paraprofessional and substitute teacher.
+This experience gave her multiple skills in accessibility partnerships and a wealth of new modes of access for arts education.
 Leah also worked as an online Theatre Crafts instructor at the Ralla Klepak Performing Arts Program (RKPAP) as part of Yachad Chicago, serving Chicago's disabled Jewish community.
-I was most recently the Site Coordinator at the Arc of the Capital Metro Area Downtown location in Austin, Texas, where I taught multi-disciplinary arts lessons.
-Pictured: A student sits at a table with an adaptive sewing lesson made by Leah.
-They are using a paper plate and yarn to practice the motion of hand-sewing.
+They also served as the Site Coordinator at the Arc of the Capital Metro Area Downtown location in Austin, Texas, where they taught multi-disciplinary arts lessons.